 Who pays FHA loan closing costs

 Every FHA loan includes closing costs, but they can be reduced.
 While closing costs are generally considered to be the responsibility of the homebuyer, you may not have to pay for everything yourself.
 One of the biggest advantages of an FHA loan is the ability to avoid large upfront costs.
-To avoid high closing costs that could derail your home purchase, consider some of these options.
+To avoid or offset high closing costs that could derail your home purchase, consider some of these options.

 1. Use a gift

 The FHA allows money gifted from family or other eligible donors to be used to cover both your down payment and closing costs.
 The FHA also allows gifts from your employer, a labor union or from charitable organizations.
 You can also use funds from government agencies or public entities that provide assistance to low-to-moderate income or first-time buyers.